 Are you planning to visit the beautiful Scottish capital of Edinburgh and not sure what to include in your itinerary?
 We have you covered!
 In this article, you will find information about the top things to do in Edinburgh plus practical tips to help you plan your visit.

 The fact that Scotland’s capital is both so historically rich and scenically beautiful makes Edinburgh an ideal vacation destination and a perfect addition to a UK trip itinerary.

 The winding cobblestone streets of its Old Town offer quaint medieval charm which is contrasted by the New Town, the very epitome of Georgian style.
 There is culture and history around every corner, and the list of Edinburgh attractions is a long one.

-If you are traveling to Edinburgh, Scotland for the first time you may be asking yourself what are the best things to do in Edinburgh and (if you have some time) what are the best things to do on a day-trip or tour from the city?
+If you are travelling to Edinburgh, Scotland for the first time you may be asking yourself what are the best things to do in Edinburgh and (if you have some time) what are the best things to do on a day trip or tour from the city?

-I have visited many times since I was a child and in this article I will cover 25 of the top sights and must-see attractions to consider adding to your Edinburgh itinerary when you visit the Scottish capital.
+I have visited many times since I was a child and in this article, I will cover 27 of the top sights and must-see attractions to consider adding to your Edinburgh itinerary when you visit the Scottish capital.

 I will start with the best things to do in Edinburgh and then further down in the article you will find the best excursions and day trips from Edinburgh.

 At the end of the article, you will find a map which indicates the location of all the places mentioned as well as some itinerary ideas on how to spend one, two, or three days in Edinburgh.
 You can also find some practical tips as well as recommendations on the best hotels in the city too.